 Patients with loose skin in the abdomen may try to get a flatter belly with diet and exercise.
 But sometimes, traditional weight loss methods can only do so much.
+This is where tummy tucks come in.
 People with excessive, loose belly skin from pregnancy or weight loss may need a tummy tuck.

 You may need a tummy tuck if you have: